jr-cardona/PTP_Challenge/README.md

 * Usage of preprocessors to build users views (SASS).
 * Usage of Laravel Mix to build project assets (CSS, JS).
 * Validation of all user entered data to preserve DB integrity using Form Requests.
+* Use of Queue Jobs to manage modules and reports exports.
 * Usage Vue 2 to manage autocomplete relational inputs.
+* Usage Vue 2 to manage notifications.
 * Bootstrap.

 ## Get started